- ISBN/SKU: 9781612514932

 Your tax-deductible gift to the Naval Institute Press underwrites worthy books that might not otherwise be published.

-This book explores--for the first time in any depth--the subject of subscribing for warships.
-Frederick Leiner explains how the idea materialized, who the people were who subscribed and built the ships, how the ships were built, and what contributions these ships made to the Quasi-War against France.
-Along the way, he offers significant insights into the politics of what is arguably the most critical period in American history.
+This book is the first to explore in depth the subject of subscribing for warships.
+Frederick Leiner explains how the idea materialized, who the subscribers and shipbuilders were, how the ships were built, and what contributions these ships made to the Quasi-War against France.
+Along the way, he also offers significant insights into the politics of what is arguably the most critical period in American history.

 Frederick C. Leiner is a graduate of the University of Pennsylvania, he earned an M.Phil. in international relations from Cambridge as a Thouron Scolar and later received a law degree from the University of Virginia.
 The author of a dozen articles on maritime and legal history published in American Neptune, the Mystic Seaport Log, the American Journal of Legal History, and other journals, he was awarded the 1993-94 Vice Admiral Edwin P. Hooper Prize by the Naval Historical Center to support his research.